Author

 6. Communication is Vital for Maintaining Mental Health for Teachers

+All teachers have many things on their plates.
 Let people know what is going on– especially colleagues and supervisors.
-By being transparent about what you are experiencing, and with what things may be helpful, you can bring them in and potentially expand your own network of resources and support.
+By being transparent about what you are experiencing and what things may be helpful, you can bring them in and potentially expand your own network of resources and support.
 You may also be modeling healthy communication for other colleagues to follow suit.

 7. Be unapologetic